Frequently Asked Questions about GL.iNet KVM¶

 A1.
 No. You can choose to use or not use cloud service.

 Q1.
-Why can't I control the keyboard and mouse even if I have all wires connected?
+Why can't I control the mouse and keyboard?

 Q2.
-Why can't my mouse cursor overlap with that on the controlled device screen?
+Why does the mouse cursor fail to overlap with that on the controlled device?

 A2.
-It usually happens when the controlled device is macOS.
+It usually happens when the controlled device is a laptop.

 You can modify the resolution of the controlled device to the appropriate parameters (recommended), or modify the EDID of the KVM to adjust it.